FAO-SID/GloSIS/README.md

-# GloSIS
-Global Soil Information System
+# GloSIS - Global Soil Information System

-# Organizing Your Spatial Data Infrastructure with Docker

 Here's a recommended structure for your project that will make it maintainable and easy to use: